eco-by-different/winzstd/README.md

 # Antivirus Notice (False Positives)
 The `.exe` binary is generated, which some sensitive antivirus engines, including Windows Defender or machine-learning based scanners, may flag as a false positive.

-The underlying PowerShell script is clean.
-If your system blocks the `.exe`, you can safely run the raw `WinZSTD.ps1` script instead.
+The underlying PowerShell script is clean.If your system blocks the `.exe`, you can safely run the raw `WinZSTD.ps1` script instead.

 ---